ShannonIanthe/BCS-Algorithms/03_react/block02/description.md

 ## Exercise 1

-Create two React components, one of them will be the parent component and the other will be the child component.
+Create two React class components, one of them will be the parent component and the other will be the child component.

 The parent component will render the child component passing a prop to it (this will be your name that you first assign in the parent component using the keyword `this`).